Introduction to Toronto

 Check fare and pass pricing for the most up-to-date information.

-If you pay cash on the bus or the streetcar, note that you must have the exact change (or you won’t get any change back).
+You can still pay in cash at subway fare vending machines, on the bus or on the streetcar, but you must have the exact change (or you won’t get any change back).

-As in most Canadian cities, Toronto’s public transportation system isn’t cheap but at least there are no fare zones.
-The fare is the same regardless of the distance so it’s worth it if you live further out.
-The TTC also encourages family members to share their monthly or weekly pass because there are no pictures on them!
+As in most Canadian cities, Toronto’s public transport isn’t cheap, but at least there are no fare zones.
+The fare is the same regardless of the distance, so it’s worth taking if you live further out.

 Cycling and walking

-Toronto is very walkable and arguably best explored on foot if you want to fully appreciate each neighbourhood’s atmosphere.
-Cold winter day?
-Take the PATH, a 30-kilometre underground pedestrian walkway with restaurants, shops and services along the way!
+Toronto is a walkable city and, arguably, best explored on foot if you want to fully appreciate each neighbourhood’s atmosphere.
+During the cold winters, you can take the PATH, a 30-kilometre underground pedestrian walkway with restaurants, shops and services along the way!

-Keep in mind that some streets are very, very long (looking at you, endless Yonge Street…) and two places that look close enough on the map can be kilometres apart.
+Keep in mind that some streets are so long they feel endless on foot (looking at you, Yonge Street…), and two places that look close on the map can actually be kilometres apart.

 Driving in Toronto